haacked/haacked.com/_posts/archived/2006-03-22-AndTheAwardToTheFunniestCommenterOnThisBlogGoesTo.aspx.markdown

 ---
 layout: post
-title: "And The Award To The Funniest Commenter On This Blog Goes To"
+title: And The Award To The Funniest Commenter On This Blog Goes To
 date: 2006-03-22 -0800
 comments: true
 disqus_identifier: 12143
 categories: []
+redirect_from: "/archive/2006/03/21/AndTheAwardToTheFunniestCommenterOnThisBlogGoesTo.aspx/"
 ---

 My Wife!
 The comedienne.
 Honey, still don’t quit your day job.

 **Exhibit One:** My [post on